sathyabalasubramaniyan/house_price_prediction/README.md

        long
        year
        month
-   I have implemented  this project in two parts.
+   I have implemented  this project in three parts.
 First part contains data analysis by visualization of datasets in various plot as explained in Datavisual.py.
-Second is training of machine learning models explained in Housepricesprediction.py
+Second is training and testing of machine learning models and figure out the best algorithm explained in Housepricesprediction.py Third one is the test our model with own data explained in houseprice.py
    Here, I have trained various algorithms like
 # METHOD 1:
 # MULTIPLE LINEAR REGRESSION